Welcome to Thoughtful Spaces Decluttering

 Bonny has amassed a range of experience working in the food safety, disability and science sectors in Australia and overseas.
 This gives her flexibility, compassion, and novel ways of approaching problems.

-For your peace of mind, Bonny is a Professional Member of IOPO (The Institute of Professional Organisers), is an accredited Mental Health First Aider and has a Working with Children Check.
+For your peace of mind, Bonny is a Professional Member of the IOPO (The Institute of Professional Organisers), is an accredited Mental Health First Aider, an Accidental Counsellor and has a Working with Children Check.

 Professional mwmbership badge issued by the IOPO